Alyson Lewis: Legal

 On December 27, 2012, Lewis was appointed by Governor Jerry Brown to serve as a judge on the Sacramento Superior Court.

 Education

-Lewis graduated from Lodi High School in Lodi, California.
+In 1990, Lewis graduated from Lodi High School in Lodi, California.

 She started her college career at San Joaquin Delta College in Stockton, transferring to California State University, Chico and then to Cornell University in Ithaca, New York, where she received her undergraduate degree.

 Lewis received her Juris Doctor degree from the University of California, Hastings College of the Law, San Francisco.

 Personal

 Lewis was married to Tim Huber.
 The couple has two sons: Riley, born circa 2003, and Colin, born circa 2005.
 She separated from Tim in January 2011 and filed for divorce in May.
-While she was married to Huber, Lewis was step-mother to Tim's two children from previous relationship.
+While she was married to Huber, Lewis was step-mother to Tim's two children from a previous relationship.

 Awards and honors

 Lewis was named 2010's "Legislator of the Year" by the California Small Business Association.
 In 2009, the California State Sheriff's Association recognized her as an "Outstanding Legislator".